nickyInside/dotfiles/README.md

 These are mine :)

-This repository contains my configuration files.
+This repository contains some configuration files.

 #Installation